 Secretary of War Edwin M. Stanton was not impressed with Lincoln’s decision to give Rosecrans army command.
 He told the president, “Well, you have made your choice of idiots.
 Now you can await the news of a terrible disaster.”

-Buell, who had been under mounting scrutiny from the administration, was not very upset or surprised about losing his job.
+Buell was well aware that he had been under mounting scrutiny from the administration, and he was not very upset or surprised about losing his job.
 He confided to Major General George H. Thomas, his second-in-command, “Under the circumstances, I am sure I do not grieve about it.”